Jersey City mayor says kosher market shooting was 'targeted,' some frustrated with few details

 Residents and the Jewish community in Jersey City are asking for clarification after the city's mayor tweeted late Tuesday that two gunmen "targeted" the kosher market where they killed three people earlier in the afternoon but did not elaborate.

-A New Jersey police officer who was among a total of six people killed in the shootout that brought the city to a standstill.
+A New Jersey police officer was among four victims killed in the shootout that brought the city to a standstill.
+The suspects also died.

 Jersey City Mayor Steven Fulop tweeted, “Based on our initial investigation (which is ongoing) we now believe the active shooters targeted the location they attacked.
 Due to an excess of caution the community may see additional police resources in the days/weeks ahead.
 We have no indication there are any further threats.”